Prepare to fly with confidence

 Are there any discounts available on COVID-19 tests?

-If you live in the UK or Germany or are just travelling from either country, we have been working with accredited service providers to give you some options.
+If you live in the UK, Germany or Switzerland or are just travelling from any of these countries, we have been working with accredited service providers to give you some options.
 They can now offer you access to COVID-19 testing at special rates.
 Find out more >